Discovering the old Al Badiyah Mosque

-In our trip we decided to head to the Fujairah Emirate, to visit a very interesting religious place: Al Badiyah Mosque.
+We decided to head to the Fujairah Emirate to visit a fascinating religious place: Al Badiyah Mosque.
 After driving along the Fujairah-Dibba road, halfway between the popular east coast tourist spots of Khor Fakkan and Al Aqah, we got to the mosque.
-Al Badiyah was built in a small village on the Fujairah rocky coast and it is the oldest place of worship in the country.
+Al Badiyah was built in a small village on the Fujairah rocky coast, and it is the oldest place of worship in the country.

-Also known as Ottoman Mosque, this small square structure has an area of 53 square meters and , it was used materials available in the area to build it: mainly stones of various sizes and mud bricks coated in many layers of whitewashed plaster.
-The mosque has a distinctive structure and its amazing feature is the roof.
-It was made with four domes rests on only one pillar without any wooden or iron bars and there are no minarets.
-All that is very particular, and no one knows exactly when the mosque was built.
-An Australian team, using the carbon dating, dated the holy place around the year 1446 A.D.
-Exact details about who built the mosque and the small community who lived around it , remain largely unknown.
-The only other historical evidence for its age are the towers of a Portuguese fort, built behind the mosque, more than 200 years ago, where we had a wonderful view of all the area.
+Also known as Ottoman Mosque, this small rectangular-shaped structure lies on 53 square meters.
+It was built using materials available in the area: mainly stones of various sizes and mud bricks coated in many layers of whitewashed plaster.
+The mosque has a distinctive structure, and its amazing feature is the roof.
+It was made with four domes rests on only one pillar without any wooden or iron bars, and there are no minarets.
+The exact details about who built the mosque and the small community who lived here are still unknown.
+A team of Australian researchers performed a radio-carbon analysis revealing that the holy site dates back to 1446 AD.
+The only other historical evidence for its age are the towers of a Portuguese fort, built behind the mosque more than 200 years ago, where we had a wonderful view of the area.

 If you visit Fujairah emirate and pass by the Al Badiyah Mosque, it’s worth visiting it!
 We met Imam Hafiz, who invited us to visit the little mug mosque.
 The mosque interior was fascinating, with double-winged wooden doors and different small decorative windows.
 Also, some cube-shaped spaces were carved into the thick wall, where old copies of the Holy Quran and other books were stored.
 The mosque also had a small Mihrab, where the Imam calls to pray and a Minbar, a pulpit where the Friday sermon is said.